-- Purpose: The Early Childhood Educator Series is being designed to provide current early childhood teachers with a comprehensive understanding of developmentally appropriate practices in early childhood: spiritual, intellectual, physical, and emotional. - Program: Early childhood teachers are encouraged to take all 11 courses (almost all 1-credit).
-These courses are also being aligned to the Child Development Associate (CDA) national credentialing program so that teachers completing all 11 courses will be prepared to apply for the CDA credential.
-These courses are being offered online or face to face at your location. - Who should enroll: Anyone who does not have an early childhood education degree, including teachers who have an elementary or secondary education degree.

-Early Childhood Synod Certification

-- Purpose: WELS Early Childhood Teacher Certification is intended for early childhood teachers only.
+- Early Childhood Educator Series - Purpose: The Early Childhood Educator Series is designed to provide current early childhood teachers with a comprehensive understanding of developmentally appropriate practices in early childhood: spiritual, intellectual, physical, and emotional. - Program: Early childhood teachers are encouraged to take all 11 (mostly 1-credit) courses.
+These courses align with the Child Development Associate (CDA) national credentialing program: teachers completing all 11 courses will be prepared to apply for the CDA credential.
+Courses are offered online or face-to-face at your location. - Who should enroll: Anyone who does not have an early childhood education degree, including teachers who have an elementary or secondary education degree. - Early Childhood Synod Certification - Purpose: WELS Early Childhood Teacher Certification is intended for early childhood teachers only.
 It does not certify early childhood directors, elementary teachers, or secondary teachers.
 The synod's preference is that men and women qualify themselves as early childhood teachers by graduating from Martin Luther College (MLC).
 However, because not all ECE teachers are graduates of MLC, these certification guidelines developed by the Conference of Presidents (COP) of the Wisconsin Evangelical Lutheran Synod seek to establish an adequate standard of teacher training that will ensure proficiency in carrying out the aims and objectives of WELS early childhood programs.
 In addition, these guidelines make it possible to carry out an orderly program of in-service training for early childhood teachers who are rendering a needful and valuable service in our schools but who have not yet fulfilled baccalaureate or certification requirements.
-Synod certification is required for early childhood directors.
+Teacher ministry certification is required for early childhood directors.
 Registered early childhood teachers are encouraged to seek synod certification, but are not required to do so. - Program: Participants in the program will complete 12 courses (1-credit and 3-credit) plus a five-week clinical.
-These courses are offered online or face to face at your location. - Who should enroll: Called early childhood teachers who are not synod certified or licensed early childhood teachers who want to prepare to teach in a WELS school.
+These courses are offered online or face-to-face at your location. - Who should enroll: Called early childhood teachers who are not teacher ministrycertified or licensed early childhood teachers who want to prepare to teach in a WELS school.

-• Early Childhood Outreach Essentials

-- Purpose: Lutheran early childhood teachers strive to connect their students and families to Christ and the local congregation. - Program: Participants in the program will complete five basic courses (1 credit each).
-These courses are offered online or face to face at your location.

-Who should enroll:

-- Licensed and synod-certified early childhood teachers who want to maximize the outreach potential of their preschools. - Anyone who does not have an early childhood education degree or teachers with an elementary or secondary education degree.
+- Early Childhood Outreach Essentials - Purpose: Lutheran early childhood teachers strive to connect their students and families to Christ and to the local congregation. - Program: Participants in the program will complete five basic courses (1 credit each).
+These courses are offered online or face-to-face at your location. - Who should enroll: - Licensed and teaching ministry-certified early childhood teachers who want to maximize the outreach potential of their preschools. - Anyone who does not have an early childhood education degree or teachers with an elementary or secondary education degree.